TheStarAlight/eTraj.jl/docs/src/theory1_init_cond.md

 [^Kjeldsen_2005]: T. K. Kjeldsen, C. Z. Bisgaard, L. B. Madsen, and H. Stapelfeldt, Influence of molecular symmetry on strong-field ionization: Studies on ethylene, benzene, fluorobenzene, and chlorofluorobenzene, *Phys.
 Rev. A* **71**, 13418 (2005).
 DOI: [10.1103/PhysRevA.71.042508](https://doi.org/10.1103/PhysRevA.71.042508)

-To generalize the atomic SFA to the molecular SFA, we start from the transition amplitude in Eq.
+To generalize the atomic SFA to the molecular SFA (MO-SFA), we start from the transition amplitude in Eq.
 (11).
 In the molecular frame (MF), the asymptotic wavefunction can be expanded into spherical harmonics:
 ```math
 \begin{equation}